Now is the time: the call for ancestral healing and legacy unburdening

 by Anna Mini Jos, PhD

 We live much of our lives assuming that we are individual agents living a collective life.
-In healing spaces, we suppose that our grievances are our own, the sediments of our years on earth.
-As a species we have been so cut off from our incredible capacity for imagination1, that we often forget the intricate fabric of life in which much of what we carry as individuals is what we inherited from our ancestors.
-We carry their collective joys, and their disturbing pain.
-We carry it in our hearts, our minds and most of all, in our bodies.
+In healing spaces, we presuppose that our grievances are just our own, the sediments of our years on earth.
+As a species, we have been so cut off from our incredible capacity for imagination1, that we often forget the intricate nature of the fabric of life.
+If perceived wholly, we would realise that much of what we carry as individuals, are things that we inherited from our ancestors.
+We carry their collective joys, and their disturbing pain, in our hearts, our minds and most of all, in our bodies.

-Epigenetic studies of famine conducted on mice show causal proof of the hereditary nature of trauma and its imprints on our bodies2.
-The transmission of these energetic fields of pain are, though glaringly obvious, not accessible to most humans.
-Perhaps we have deliberately and ruthlessly pruned our imagination so that we can be safe.
-Safe in the unexamined, the unfelt and the unknown.
+Epigenetic studies of famine, conducted on mice, show causal evidence of the hereditary nature of trauma and its imprints on our bodies2.
+The transmission of these energetic fields of pain, though glaringly obvious, are not consciously accessible to most humans beings.
+Perhaps we have pruned our imagination, deliberately and ruthlessly, so that we can be safe.
+Safe in the unexamined, the unfelt, and the unseen.

 Yet, our bodies carry these legacy burdens.
-Alongside countless others holding space for ancestral healing, I see these burdens reflected in my clients’ lives over and over.
-Besides being imprinted in our DNA and our disease profile, the burdens might also be lurking behind the contractions and tightness in our muscles, the stiffness of our calves, the high pressure felt by our arteries, the irritability of our intestines, and the fragility of our tendons.
-Just as with creating a scientific mind, it is key to cultivate a healthy relationship to our imagination and to allow the experiential nature of knowledge to seep through.
+Alongside countless others who hold space for ancestral healing, I see these burdens reflected in my clients’ lives over and over again.
+In addition to being imprinted in our DNA and our disease profile, the burdens might also lurk behind subtler expressions - the contractions and tightness in our muscles, the stiffness of our calves, the high pressure felt in our arteries, the irritability of our intestines, or the fragility of our tendons.
+Just as one would intentionally cultivate a scientific mind, it is vital to nurture a healthy relationship with our imagination as well, to allow the experiential nature of knowledge to seep through.

 References: